M$^3$AV: A Multimodal, Multigenre, and Multipurpose Audio-Visual Academic Lecture Dataset: Summary of M AV M 3AV Dataset

 \subsection{Metadata}

 We treat each video as a unit and rename each video in the form of "\{source\}-\{id\}".
 For the raw data, we provide the YouTube URL of each video for users to download. \paragraph{Speech Annotation.} The speech annotations are saved in JSON files.
-Each unit contains the start and end timestamps, the transcribed text in the spoken and written form, and the corresponding word-level timestamps. \paragraph{OCR Annotation.} In OCR annotations, the coordinates and manually corrected text (formulae are in LaTeX format) of each block are provided in a single JSON file named \emph{ocr\_result.json}.
+Each unit contains the start and end timestamps, the transcribed text in the spoken and written form, and the corresponding word-level timestamps. \paragraph{OCR Annotation.} In OCR annotations, the coordinates and manually corrected text (formulae are in LaTeX format) of each block are provided in JSON files.
 Results of merging (detailed in Appendix~\ref{app:seg_rules}) are also provided. \paragraph{Dataset Split.} The division of the sets is determined by the speech data, as the duration can measure the amount of information consistently.
 The video durations are illustrated in Table~\ref{tab:sets}.